Residence Halls

 Residence hall rooms are furnished with beds, desks, chairs, chest of drawers, window blinds, MicroFridges®, and closet space.
 Residents furnish their own linens and other personal items.
 It is the responsibility of the student to maintain the living area.
 Students are accountable for all university property in their rooms.
 Room furniture should never be left in study areas or halls.
 Furniture from common areas should never be taken to individual rooms.

-Students who live in UNC Asheville residence halls sign a Housing and Dining Contract which is part of their housing application.
-The term of this contract is for one academic year consisting of two semesters, or for an alternate period beginning sometime after fall semester begins and terminating at the end of spring semester.
-The Housing and Dining Contract includes a meal plan that is required for all resident students.
-By signing this contract, each resident agrees to observe all rules and regulations of the university and Residential Education, Housing and Student Life Operations as outlined in the Residents’ Handbook and the Student Handbook.
+Students who live in UNC Asheville residence halls sign a Housing Contract, which is part of their housing application.
+The term of this contract is for one academic year, consisting of two semesters, or for an alternate period beginning sometime after the fall semester begins and terminating at the end of the spring semester.
+The Housing Contract includes a meal plan that is required for all resident students.
+By signing this contract, each resident agrees to observe all rules and regulations of the University as outlined in the Residents’ Handbook and the Student Handbook.
 In order to live in University Housing, a student must be enrolled as a full-time student (12 credit hours or more) during each semester.
 A student in their senior year is permitted to be enrolled in 9-11 and remain in the residence hall.
-A senior student wishing to remain in housing and be at 9-11 hours will need to complete a special request form with the Dean of Students office.
+A senior student wishing to remain in housing and be at 9-11 hours will need to complete a special request form with the Dean of Students Office.
 A senior in their graduating semester who may have special circumstances, which places them under 9 hours, may meet with the Dean of Students to seek approval for their on campus residency.

 The Residents’ Handbook contains regulations and guidelines pertaining to check in and checkout, room assignments and changes, animals, personal safety, mail delivery, key replacement, parking, maintenance, overnight guests, visitation and many other topics that will assist in guiding the student in their on-campus living experience.